HDFGroup/hsds/docs/design/obj_store_schema.md

 * "creationProperties" may optionaly provide a chunk layout, but "layout" object of dataset may differ from what is provided in "creationProperties"  (for optimization purposes the hsds service may use different layout values)
 * "acls" is an optional key.
 If the key is not present (or is present, but the requesting user sub-key is not), the domain ACL will be used (see "Domain ACLs")
 * See "Attributes" for a description of the object schema for attributes
-* See "Links" for a description of the object schema for links
 * See "Types" for a description of the object schema for type
 * The "id", "root", "domain", "creationProperties", "layout", and "type" keys can be assumed to be immutable
 * The "shape" key is immutable unless the dataset is extensible (the shape object contains a "maxdims" key).
 In anycase, the shape of the dataset will never shrink